Miss Universe 1970

-Miss Universe 1970 was the 19th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, United States on 11 July 1970.
+Miss Universe 1970 was the 19th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, United States, on 11 July 1970.

-At the end of the event, Gloria Diaz of the Philippines crowned Marisol Malaret of Puerto Rico as Miss Universe 1970.
+At the conclusion of the event, Gloria Diaz of the Philippines crowned Marisol Malaret of Puerto Rico as Miss Universe 1970.
 It is the first victory of Puerto Rico in the competition.

-Contestants from 64 countries and territories participated in this year's pageant.
+Contestants from sixty-three countries and territories participated in this year's pageant.
 The pageant was hosted by Bob Barker in his fourth consecutive year, while June Lockhart provided commentary and analysis throughout the event.

+Background

+Queen of Expo '70

+Prior to the competition in Miami Beach, fifty-four candidates traveled to Osaka, Japan, for the Queen of Expo '70 pageant, which took place at the 1970 Osaka Exposition on 20 June 1970.
+Not all candidates participated in the pageant, and the results did not influence their scores in the official competition in Miami.
+This event was intended as an experiment featuring computer judges rather than human ones.
+Josephine Wong from Malaysia was crowned the winner of the pageant.

+Selection of participants

+Contestants from sixty-three countries and territories were selected to compete in the pageant.

+Debuts, returns, and withdrawals

+This edition saw the debut of Czechoslovakia, and the returns of Portugal which last competed in 1965; Panama and Paraguay which last competed in 1967; and Lebanon which last competed in 1968.

+Despite competing at the Queen of Expo '70 pageant, Miss Thailand 1969, Warunee Sangsirinavin was disqualified for not meeting the minimum age requirement.
+She competed a year later.
+Snezana Dzambas of Yugoslavia withdrew for health reasons which caused her not compete at the preliminary competition.
+Bonaire withdrew for financial reasons.